 Prior to their first studio album, blink-182 had already produced three demo tapes: Flyswatter and Demo 2 in 1993, and Buddha the following spring.
 These cassettes, along with their tireless self-promotion and uniquely comical stage manner, would eventually draw the attention of independent San Diego record label, Cargo Music – as well as the enthusiasm and support of 'O', a guitarist in local band Fluf who was to become blink's first outside producer.

-Between Westbeach Recorders in Los Angeles and Doubletime Studios closer to San Diego, Cheshire Cat took less than two weeks to record (albeit mainly because additional studio time was expensive) and the band's début LP was released on 17 February 1994.
+Between Westbeach Recorders in Los Angeles and Doubletime Studios closer to San Diego, Cheshire Cat took less than two weeks to record (albeit mainly because additional studio time was expensive) and the band's debut LP was released in February 1994.

 Stand-out tracks include 'Carousel', with its bass-driven intro and meteoric guitar riffs, the more percussive 'M+M's', and the quick and punchy 'Sometimes', as well as 'Wasting Time' which, with its stellar opening guitar, became a rock radio hit.
 Joke tracks including 'Does My Breath Smell?', 'Ben Wah Balls', and 'Depends' (closing the album), all encapsulate the raw humour and irreverent dynamism of the band having fun.